mautic/mautic-documentation/pages/28.Marketplace/default.en.md

 The list view allows you to search for specific keywords.
 It displays quick stats of how many times a plugin was downloaded and how many stars it has in [Packagist](https://packagist.org).
 It also shows the vendor who has developed the plugin.
 Sadly, the sorting by columns is not available at the moment because it's not supported by the Packagist API.

-Click a plugin name to view details.
+Click a Plugin name to view details.

 ![Marketplace list](marketplace-list.png)